+Market risk.
 The Bank takes on exposure to market risks.
 Market risks arise from open positions in (a) currency, (b) interest rates, (c) equity products, (d) commodity, and (e) financial instruments (including derivatives), all of which are exposed to general and specific market movements.
 Management sets limits for the key metrics of market risk that may be accepted, which is monitored on a daily basis.
 However, the use of this approach does not prevent losses outside of these limits in the event of more significant market movements.
-As such, the bank revises our contingency plan for a crisis, annually.
+As such, the Bank revises its contingency plan for a crisis, annually.